Professional Indemnity Insurance

 What is professional indemnity insurance?

-Professional indemnity insurance, also known as errors and omissions or PI insurance, is a liability policy that provides businesses and professionals protection from financial losses whilst providing a service or advice.
-A policy will provide coverage for the legal costs associated with defending claims and provide for damages awarded by the courts.
+Professional indemnity insurance, also known as errors and omissions, is a business insurance policy designed to protect professionals from financial losses whilst providing a service or advice.
+PI insurance will provide coverage for the legal costs associated with defending claims and provide for damages awarded by the courts.

 If you provide advice or a professional service to your clients, in most cases you'll need professional indemnity insurance to cover the liability risks arising from breach of professional duty.
-If you provide a service to your customers, this will be the most important protection available to your business to guard against compensation claims.
+If you provide a service to your customers, this will be the most important business insurance protection to guard against compensation claims.

 What does professional indemnity insurance cover?